nativefier/nativefier/API.md

 --app-version <value>
 ```

-(macOS and Windows only) The release version of the application.
+*[New in 7.5.0]* (macOS and Windows only) The release version of the application.
 By default the `version` property in the `package.json` is used but it can be overridden with this argument.
 If neither are provided, the version of Electron will be used.
 Maps to the `ProductVersion` metadata property on Windows, and `CFBundleShortVersionString` on OS X.

 #### [bounce]